Alternative Treatments for Mental Health: Points to Consider

 While what can personally benefit you depends on your specific issues, there are several ingredients that should be avoided, specifically sugar and caffeine.
 They can be easily embraced as substitutes for a person’s substance of choice, but during recovery they may provide unhelpful highs and lows.
 If you're unsure about what to eat or otherwise would welcome some clarification, consult a nutritionist to develop a diet that is ideal for you.

-Both nutrition and physical activity may help raise self-esteem, decrease unhealthy cravings and harmful urges, and reduce anxiety and depression.
+Both nutritional and physical activity may help raise self-esteem, decrease unhealthy cravings and harmful urges, and reduce anxiety and depression.

 There are various options when it comes to holistic and natural treatments, including those administered as established programs at rehab centers, but it's important to pursue them for good reasons and know how best to utilize them.
 As you forge a path of psychic well-being, these supplemental treatments may help your overall well-being, both physically and emotionally.